bcgov/data-publication/pages/dps_bcdc_record.md

 # BC DATA CATALOGUE RECORD MANAGEMENT

-**This document is being update to correstpond with the BC Data Catalogue Beta release**
+**This document is being update to correspond with the BC Data Catalogue Beta release**

 ## ADD RECORD
 The button is defined as **Add Dataset** as this is a CKAN term used to define the record and all it's resources.
 As this word is used to mean other things, this document defines the metadata as a record.

 **Title**: This is the title of your metadata record.
-+ This is limited to 100 characters as it is used in the url creation.
++ This is limited to 100 characters as it is used in the URL creation.

 **URL**: This is automatically generated while typing in the Title.

 **Organization**: This is the Sub-Organization (often the Branch or Division) under which the metadata record is created.
-+ The Minsitry or parent organization is no longer required to be defined at the record level.
++ The Ministry or parent organization is no longer required to be defined at the record level.

 **Description**: Provide a meaningful description of the dataset here.
 Be sure to include any information that would be relevant to an end-user of your dataset.